- Purchase the complete Expat Arrivals Brussels Guide (PDF)

 Taxis in Brussels

 There are many different taxi companies in Brussels.
 Taxis differ in appearance, but almost all have a sign on the roof.
 Taxis in Brussels operate in different zones, with different rates depending on the location and the time of day.
-As taxis can use bus lanes, they tend to be a bit faster than private vehicles.
+Taxes can use bus lanes, so they tend to be faster than private vehicles.

 Ride-sharing services and applications are also widely available in the city, although often made unnecessary by its excellent public transport network.